elmunoz42/sbcc-ev-charging-stations/README.md

 - **Data Understanding**: We explored and analyzed two primary datasets (sessions and daily aggregates) from the PowerFlex reporting system, supplemented by vehicle population data from the California Energy Department, to understand patterns, quality issues, and potential insights.

-- **Data Preparation**: Rigorous cleaning, transformation, and feature engineering was performed, including standardizing date formats, handling outliers in charging duration data, and filtering for public charging sessions.
+- **Data Preparation**: Rigorous cleaning, transformation, and feature engineering were performed, including standardizing date formats, handling outliers in charging duration data, and filtering for public charging sessions.

 - **Modeling**: We developed multiple forecasting approaches, starting with baseline ARIMA models and advancing to STL (Seasonal and Trend decomposition using Loess) forecasting models to account for seasonality and external factors.
 Additionally, Decision Tree models were used to provide inference insight into questions the domain expert had about specific operational conditions.
 Lastly, future work planning includes neural network implementation for improved spike prediction (see ROADMAP.md file in this repository).